-In Mammoth’s vast subterranean world, there are giant vertical shafts, from the towering 192-foot-high Mammoth Dome to the 105-foot-deep Bottomless Pit.
-Some passages and rooms are decorated with sparkling white gypsum crystals, while others are filled with the colorful, sculpted shapes of stalactites, stalagmites and other cave formations.
+Mammoth Cave National Park’s vast underground world showcases giant vertical shafts, from the towering 192-foot-high Mammoth Dome to the 105-foot-deep Bottomless Pit.
+Some passages and rooms are decorated with sparkling white gypsum crystals, while others are filled with the colorful, sculpted shapes of stalactites, stalagmites, and other cave formations.
 Underground rivers, including Echo River and the River Styx, flow through Mammoth’s deepest chambers.
-And in the cave’s absolute blackness dwell many rare and unusual animals, including eyeless fish, ghostly white spiders and blind beetles.
+And in the cave’s absolute blackness dwell many rare and unusual animals, including eyeless fish, ghostly white spiders, and blind beetles.

-While most visitors to Mammoth Cave National Park come to view its subterranean wonders, its surface beauty should not be overlooked.
+Mammoth Cave National Park’s surface beauty should not be overlooked.
 Aboveground, Mammoth offers 53,000 acres of scenic parkland perfect for hiking, fishing, paddling and wildlife viewing.
 Buried within a thriving second-growth woodland forest, you’ll find extraordinary and unusual ecosystems in the bowl-shaped sinkholes, hemlock groves, and wetlands scattered throughout the park.

 You’ll also encounter Big Woods – a 300-acre old-growth forest – with massive trees that are over 100 feet tall.
 Keep your eyes out for common woodland creatures like deer, raccoon, opossum, gray squirrel, rabbit, woodchuck, muskrat, beaver, red fox, coyote, owls and wild turkey, but be careful not to disturb some of Mammoth Cave’s most precious endangered animals, that include the Kentucky Cave Shrimp, the Indiana Brown Bat, and seven species of freshwater mussels.